ramomar/ramomar.github.io/assets/daimon.md

 That's the price you pay
 Leave behind your heart and cast away
 Just another product of today

+Oh, we are the youth
+Cut until it bleeds inside a world without the peace, facing a bit of the truth, the truth

 Took an oath by the blood of my hand, won't break it